 Our purpose-built and flexible crime scene training facility directly equips students with the skills they'll need to succeed in the real-world.
 With a kitchen, lounge room and bedroom set, it enables a wide range of gruesome scenarios to be staged.

-Study Forensic science
+Forensic science courses

 Study with Deakin and we'll help you transform your passion into a successful and rewarding career